zzonyo/trust-docs-test/source/index.html.md

-amount    | float     | The aggregated trading volume in USDT count     | integer   | The number of completed trades open      | float     | The opening price of last 24 hours close     | float     | The closing price of last 24 hours low       | float     | The low price of last 24 hours high      | float     | The high price of last 24 hours vol       | float     | The trading volume in base currency of last 24 hours
+amount    | float     | The aggregated trading volume in USDT count     | integer   | The number of completed trades open      | float     | The opening price of last 24 hours close     | float     | The last price of last 24 hours low       | float     | The low price of last 24 hours high      | float     | The high price of last 24 hours vol       | float     | The trading volume in base currency of last 24 hours